sudachen/uccm/docs/index.md

 <img class="padding_20" src="assets/devkit.jpg" width="660px" align="center"/>

 # Overview
-The uccm is an **uC Cortex-M zero-config build tool and modules manager**.
-It means this building tool does not require additional configuration files.
-All required information needed to build firmware is available in the source code.
+The uccm is an **uC Cortex-M zero-config building tool and modules manager**.
+It means this building tool does not require any additional configuration files.
+All required information needed to build your firmware is available in the source code.
 Also the tool automatically gets modules from guithub detecting required modules by _#include_ C-preprocessor directives.

 # Quick Start with PCA10028 (nRF51)

 Let's start with a simple example turning on one LED.
-First, we need a main.c file like a following:
+First, we need a main.c file like the following:
 ```c
 #pragma uccm default(board) = pca10028
 #pragma uccm let(HEAP_SIZE) = 0